Light-Workflow Runner

 interactive session or dynamic tool loop -> containerized light-agent service

 For release workflows, use native call: agent to summarize and classify a failed command.
 Use a runner agent for repo inspection, patch generation, test rerun, and pull-request creation.
-Human approval remains required before publish, signing, or final tag creation.
+Human approval remains required before publish, signing, or final tag creation, but approval waiting is a durable light-workflow orchestration state and never an active runner lease.

 Effective Policy